praxis-live/support/docs/projects.md

 ![Projects tab](img/projects.png)

-Here you can see two of the example projects opened within the projects tab, with all folders expanded.
-Note the location of various `.pxr` files which define different roots (video patch, audio patch, control panel), as well as various audio and image resources.
+Here you can see one of the example projects opened within the projects tab, with all folders expanded.
+Note the location of `.pxr` files which define different roots (audio and video), as well as various audio and image resources.

 To run a project, select it and use the buttons on the toolbar, or use the pop-up menu on the main project folder.